Breast Implant Revision

 All procedures begin with the appropriate anesthesia and placement of surgical incisions.
 Various alternative techniques include fat grafting to correct contour irregularities, implant exchange, adjustments to the shape of the implant pocket, breast lifting to improve the relationship of the breast with the underlying implant, site changes where the implant is moved from below the muscle to above the muscle, and scar revision.

-Before your breast revision, Dr. Cohn or Dr. Anderson will conduct a detailed consultation with you.
+Before your breast revision, Dr. Cohn will conduct a detailed consultation with you.

 Your recovery after breast revision will depend on the surgical approach used and how your body heals.